Wild Women Retreat – July

 We can arrange glamping options if you would like us to – however most people prefer to bring their own tents and all the usual comforts for sleeping.

-All food and your arrival wild cocktail is all included in the price.
+All food is all included in the price.
 We will cook three ample meals per day over the campfire, usually with puddings, and encourage you to join in with the preparation and washing up.
 Please email your dietary requirement to email@example.com.
 We can happily cater for vegan, vegetarian, and gluten-free, and will change the menu if needed to accommodate your diet.

 There is no running water on site.
 We will bring enough water for cooking and washing up; please bring water to drink and for your ablutions.